tscode/MNDino/README.md

 ```

 ## Limitations
-Currently, only images in the [Imaris file format](https://imaris.oxinst.com/support/imaris-file-format) are supported.
-Such images, with the file extension `.ims`, are typically produced by a (fluorescent) microscope.
-Feel free to submit an issue if you would like to see support for other formats!
+Currently, images in the [Imaris file format](https://imaris.oxinst.com/support/imaris-file-format) and the [OME-TIFF format](https://docs.openmicroscopy.org/ome-model/5.6.3/ome-tiff/) are supported.
+Such images are typically produced by (fluorescent) microscopes.
+Feel free to submit an issue if you have issues with these file types or would like to see support for other formats.

 ## Acknowledgements
-MNDino is powered by the awesome plotting library [GLMakie](https://docs.makie.org/stable/).
+MNDino is powered by the plotting library [GLMakie](https://docs.makie.org/stable/).
 The development also profits greatly from the image analysis tools in [Images](https://github.com/JuliaImages/Images.jl).